apache/pulsar/site2/docs/functions-debugging.md

 > Please note that there is currenlty only support for this for Pulsar Functions written in Java.
 Users will need a Pulsar version > 2.4.9 to do the following.
 Even though localrun is available in older version of Pulsar, it does not have the functionally to be executed programmatically and run functions as threads.

-To test in a more realistic fashion, a Pulsar Function can be run via localrun mode which will launch a instance of the function on your local machine as a thread.
+To test in a more realistic fashion, a Pulsar Function can be run via localrun mode which will launch an instance of the Function on your local machine as a thread.

 In this mode, the Pulsar Function can consume and produce actual data to a Pulsar Cluster and mirrors how the function will actually run in a Pulsar Cluster.